 There are few places in London that are better connected than Bishopsgate when it comes to public transport.
 For starters, the area is within walking distance of several key tube stations, including:

 Between them, these stations offer services on the Circle, Central, Hammersmith & City, District and the Metropolitan lines.
 This means that those staying locally can always find a direct route to just about anywhere in the city.
 What’s more, Bank is also part of the Docklands Light Railway - an important route for City workers who may also need to journey to Canary Wharf.
-Underground prices vary depending on the time and distance of travel, however, a day Travelcard for zones 1 - 6 will cover the entire network and currently costs around £18.
+Underground prices vary depending on the time and distance of travel, however, a day Travelcard for zones 1 - 6 will cover the entire network and currently costs around £13.50 to £19.60.
 Travelcards and the Oyster payment system can also be used to pay for journeys by bus - Bishopsgate has almost 30 routes running through its main stops on Great Winchester Street and Wormwood Street.

 Like anywhere else in western Europe, London has four distinct seasons throughout the year, with the coldest months of winter being between December and February and the warmest time of year usually being mid-July through to early September.
-Many people prefer to visit Bishopsgate in the summer, when the sun is out and temperatures are regularly in the high twenties.
+Many people prefer to visit Bishopsgate in the summer when the sun is out and temperatures are regularly in the high twenties.
 Of course, there is also less chance of rain at this time of year, so it's a good time for those planning to explore the city’s landmarks to visit.
-However, whilst December and January can see temperatures drop to freezing, the festive season sees London come alive with seasonal activities, such as ice skating, street markets and the famous Winter Wonderland.
-As such, London really is a year-round destination, with every month offering some event or festival for revellers to enjoy.
+However, whilst December and January can see temperatures drop to freezing, the festive season sees London come alive with seasonal activities, such as ice skating, street markets, and the famous Winter Wonderland.
+As such, London really is a year-round destination, with every month offering some event or festival for revelers to enjoy.
 The only thing to bear in mind is that London weather is notoriously unpredictable and even the sunniest of days can see the odd shower appear as if from nowhere.